Bikeman868/NPL/docs/SYNTAX.md

 # NPL Syntax

 This document defines what is valid for an NPL program.
+If you want a more formal definition, then the language is fully defined by the [syntax graphs](./parser/src/parser/syntaxGraphs) in the parser.

 Note that this document defines the syntax.
-It is possible for code to be syntactically correct but structurally invalid.
-For example having multiple application definitions within a source file is structurally invalid but syntactially correct.
+It is possible for code to be syntactically correct but semantically invalid.
+For example having multiple application definitions within a source file is not allowed, but is syntactially correct.

 ## Contents